frictionlessdata/frictionlessdata.io/doc/csv.md

 This page provides an overview CSV (Comma Separated Values) format for data.

 CSV is a very old, very simple and very common "standard" for (tabular) data.
-We say "standard" in quotes because there was never a formal standard for CSV
-- though in 2005 someone put together a [RFC][rfc] for it.
+We say "standard" in quotes because there was never a formal standard for CSV, though in 2005 someone did put together a [RFC][rfc] for it.

 CSV is supported by a **huge** number of tools from spreadsheets like Excel, OpenOffice and Google Docs to complex databases to almost all programming languages.
-As such it is probably the most widely supported data format in the world.
+As such it is probably the most widely supported structured data format in the world.

 ----